Q & As About Public Speaking

 Dale Carnegie Wins Kudos

 "Can't go wrong with Dale Carnegie.
 Lots of new one-, two-, and three-day seminar offerings in addition to an old favorite "Effective Communications & Human Relations" (1 night/wk 12 wks).
 I took the course over 15 years ago and still use what I learned every day.
-Great support and feedback from others in very positive and interactive environment.
+Great support and feedback from others in the very positive and interactive environment.
 "Check out your local paper/business weekly for networking groups.
 Fabulous way to develop a 30-60 second "commercial" for your services and brief presentation 10-15 minutes.
 Having time limits is a great way to hone your communications skills and cut to the chase."
 "Don't forget the humor!" -- Martie Henry, ABR, e-PRO, RECS, REALTOR (Miami, FL)

 Practice Is the Secret to Speaking Success